CivtestGame/CivTobacco/README.txt

 Changelog:

 1.0: initial version with tabbaco
-1.01: adds snuff and cigarette butts and make sounds position based, add another sound for cigarette and made it produce more smoke, dried tobbaco leaves can be chewed, capitalized names
+1.01: adds snuff and cigarette butts and make sounds position based, add another sound for cigarette and made it produce more smoke, dried tobacco leaves can be chewed, capitalized names

 Contact me at discord @The32bitguy#7553 for help, suggestions and bug reports